oreillyross/coding-patterns/README.md

 # Graphs

-- Use for...in to get access to all keys if given a object with adjacency list to represent graph.
+- Use <code>for ... in</code> to get access to all keys if given a object with adjacency list to represent graph.
 For iterative inspection of each node.
-- Use for...of to get the values of an object, so in this case it would be the adjacency list itself
+- Use <code>for ... of</code> to get the values of an object, so in this case it would be the adjacency list itself
-- Know how to convert an edge list (array of pairs) into an adjacency list, which is an object with keys and values of arrays representing the connections
+- Know how to convert an edge list (array of pairs) into an adjacency list, which is an object with keys and values of arrays representing the connections.

 ## Cyle detection algorithm
 - use the white-grey-black pattern (have a visting, visited Set()

-## Depth first traversal
+## <p style="color: lightgreen">Depth first traversal</p>
 - this can be done iteratively or recursively
 - it uses a stack as the underlying data structure
 - remember the adjacency list.
 Start with the node you have, passed in to function